 The school/college Professional Leave Committee shall notify each leave applicant, in writing, of: a) the committee’s recommendation to the dean; b) the rank-order of the proposal; and c) the reasons for the ranking and recommendation.

-If a faculty member’s application is not recommended by the school/college Professional Leave Committee, or the applicant believes his/her proposal was not ranked high enough, he/she may request a thirty (30) minute interview with the school/college dean (or equivalent) to present his/her appeal.
+If a faculty member’s application is not recommended by the school/college Professional Leave Committee, or the applicant believes their proposal was not ranked high enough, they may request a thirty (30) minute interview with the school/college dean (or equivalent) to present their appeal.
 This request shall be granted.

 The Dean’s Decision